HTTPArchive/almanac.httparchive.org/src/content/en/2022/sustainability.md

 Aiding in this decision-making and offering these types of choice can not only help users interact with your website in more sustainable ways, but also help remove barriers of entry that help optimize user interactions.
 More recently, popular options can include accessibility features, language choices, device optimization, or the ever-popular dark mode that utilizes low-energy colors while promoting proper contrast.

 These types of options help minimize potential pain points of users while enabling a custom experience that saves time, energy, and prevents frustration in a user.
-The power of choice can grow deeper into popular opt-out features such as the enablement and frequency of notifications—all choices that inevitably save resources when utilized, thus allowing users to customize both their experience and impact per visit.
+The power of choice can grow deeper into popular opt-out features such as the enabling and frequency of notifications—all choices that inevitably save resources when utilized, thus allowing users to customize both their experience and impact per visit.

 #### Designing for circularity and end-of-Life

 Analyzing and understanding the entire lifecycle of a digital product or service reveals opportunities to reduce waste and improve environmental impact over time.
 Defining and tracking clear, measurable success indicators can help guide this process.

-- **Circularity:** Designing modular, easily replaceable or updateable components and focusing on continuous improvement can help you <a hreflang="en" href="https://www.mightybytes.com/blog/technical-debt-agile-and-sustainability/">reduce technical debt</a> and prolong the life of a digital product or service.
+- **Circularity:** Designing modular, easily replaceable or updatable components and focusing on continuous improvement can help you <a hreflang="en" href="https://www.mightybytes.com/blog/technical-debt-agile-and-sustainability/">reduce technical debt</a> and prolong the life of a digital product or service.
 This also saves time and reduces resource use.
 - **End-of-Life:** Creating a clear retirement plan for your digital product or service will reduce the energy required to store and serve outdated or unused data.
 Plus, good data disposal practices also align with emerging data privacy laws that respect users' "right to be forgotten".

 ### Optimizing your content